- Torn between Ryobi and DeWalt tools?

 Ryobi cordless drills

 When it comes to the Ryobi vs DeWalt drill, consider both have an impressive cordless drill catalog.
-Though Ryobi is maxed at 18v batteries, the majority of the models are ONE+, so you don’t really have to worry about battery replacements
+Though Ryobi is maxed at 18v batteries, the majority of the models are ONE+, so you don’t really have to worry about battery replacements.

-Which has better cordless drills?
+Which one produces better cordless drills?

 Dewalt wins out despite having a slightly higher initial cost.
 The battery compatibility and runtime along with cordless portability make Dewalt the better choice.